 Figure 4 shows how economic myopia conditions voters' support for the incumbent party at three different time intervals.
 The left-most panel shows how the probability of supporting the incumbent changes where voters consider the state of the economy in the immediate present.
 The effect is reasonable in size, if uncertain: voters are a few percentage points more likely to support the incumbent where the economy is growing than where it is not.
 Their level of support then diminishes as their retrospective time frames increase in the centre- and right-most panels.
-Comparing the state of the economy now to what it was five years ago appears to have only a small effect on the probability of voting for the incumbent party7.
-Thus, it appears that voters really are myopic.
+This implies that comparing the state of the economy now to what it was, say, five years ago has only a small effect on the probability of voting for the incumbent party.
+But it is worth noting that economic time frames and the rate of economic growth will often have a strong positive correlation.
+After all, economies almost always grow over time.